rohansaha13/Event-Detection-in-a-Power-Microgrid-using-Deep-Learning/README.md

 Greetings!

-We’re Rishav Singh, Rohan Saha & Souvik Karmakar of the Department of Electrical Engineering [B.Tech’2020-24], Indian Institute of Technology, (Banaras Hindu University) Varanasi.
+We’re **Rishav Singh, Rohan Saha & Souvik Karmakar** of the Department of Electrical Engineering [B.Tech’2020-24], Indian Institute of Technology, (Banaras Hindu University) Varanasi.

 This is the README.doc for this Drive : [Event Detection in a Power Microgrid using Deep Learning-EE272 Exploratory Project-RishavRohanSouvik](https://drive.google.com/drive/u/0/folders/1wpXDCADdWD2Fe8DU9PiHuKPPv2UQasTg)

-This Drive contains all the Resources utilized in our Exploratory Project EE272 - Event Detection in a Power Microgrid using Deep Learning.
+This Drive contains all the Resources utilized in our **Exploratory Project EE272 - Event Detection in a Power Microgrid using Deep Learning**.
 The purpose of this README.doc is to familiarize the user/viewer with this Drive & its Contents, so they can understand our Project better.

 Contents of this Drive :